rseah145/smw-term2/lesson_7/Practical.md

 ![image](../images/Pasted%20image%2020230819201737.png)
 The method used earlier (first HTTPS SSL cert attempt) is based on a built-in wizard of IIS manager to enroll an SSL cert for the website.
 This 2nd method provides an SSL cert for HTTPS without the warning page

-3. Use MMC with cert snap-in to enroll an SSL cert for website on server1
+3. Use MMC with cert snap-in to enroll an SSL cert for website on server1:
+Ensure at least PDC, Root CA server (smwca) and server1 are up and running
+Start MMC, add cert snap-in (for local PC)
+Access personal